-The WG also recommends that standard forms and other mechanisms that would facilitate the prompt and accurate identification of a relay request be developed for the use of accredited P/P service providers (e.g. drop-down menus in a provider's web-based forms or fields that would require the filling in of a Requester's contact details, specifying the type of request or other basic information).
+The WG also recommends that the use of standard forms and other mechanisms that would facilitate the prompt and accurate identification of a Relay request be explored during implementation (e.g. drop-down menus in a provider's web-based forms or fields that would require the filling in of a Requester's contact details, specifying the type of request or other basic information).